 The Collins Dictionary offered “to hit with the fist” in British English, or “to hit with the fist,” and “to grasp or handle” in American English.
 Neither of those verb definitions fit the “she fisted her hands on her hips” example, but there was an instance where the character “fisted a lock of her hair,” so I guess that final definition fits.

-Dictionary.com presents 4 noun-y definitions before offering “5.
+Dictionary.com presents four noun-y definitions before offering “5.
 To make (one’s hand) into a fist; 6.
 To grasp in the fist.”
 Those definitions both work.

 So it looks like “fisted” IS a thing.
-Apparently I’ve just been reading the wrong books.
+I’ve apparently been reading the wrong books.
 All the wrong ones.
 For my entire life.
 Huh.

-But, and here’s the key, just because it can be legitimately used like that doesn’t mean that it should.
+But—and here’s the key—just because it can be legitimately used like that doesn’t mean that it should be.

 It may not be grammatically wrong, but it is distracting, and part of my job as an editor is to find potential distractions and eliminate them.
 Sometimes that’s a question of correcting grammatical mistakes.
 Other times, like this one, it’s more subjective.

 The fact is that “fisted” is just, well, kind of ugly.
 How about “She clenched her fists” or “she planted her hands on her hips”?
-“She tugged a lock of her hair,” “She squeezed a lock of her hair,” or even “She ran her fingers through her hair, tangling it until it resembled a tumbleweed” if you want to get fancy?
+And maybe try “She tugged a lock of her hair,” “She pulled at her hair,” or even “She ran her fingers through her hair, tangling it until it resembled a tumbleweed” if you want to get fancy.
 I mean, really freaking anything is better than “fisted.”

-As the author of the post I linked above
+As the author of the SleuthSayers post put it,

-The series I read didn’t use “fisted” in an “erotic” way at all.
+The series I read didn’t use “fisted” in an erotic way at all.
 Not once.
-It was, as far as I can remember, always one character “fisting” part of herself (hips and hair).
-Someone may have “fisted” an inanimate object, but I’m pretty sure that’s it.
+It was, as far as I can remember, always one particular character “fisting” parts of herself (hips and hair specifically).
+Someone may have fisted an inanimate object at some point, but I’m pretty sure that’s it.
 So what did the author intend when she chose the word “fisted”?
 Violence and anger?
 Strength?
 Nothing in particular?
 What exactly was she going for (over and over and over and OVER again)?

-Also, how did the editor not notice that the word was being used repeatedly (which, trust me, it was), let alone that it had a “blue” meaning that could be distracting?
-It got to the point where I was watching for it instead of paying complete attention to the story—surely not the ideal situation for the final novel in a 4-book series.
+Also, how did the editor not notice that the word was being used so often (which, trust me, it was), let alone that it had a “blue” meaning that could be distracting?
+It got to the point where I was watching for it instead of paying complete attention to the story—surely not the ideal situation for the final novel in a series.

-This is what I love about editing: it’s not just “is this correct?” it’s also “is this the best way to communicate the author’s intended meaning?”
+This is what I love about editing: it’s not just “is this correct?” it’s also “is this the best way to communicate the author’s intended meaning?” and “is the author doing anything that might distract the reader?”
 That’s the stuff that puts a smile on my face.
 In this case, I would have written the author a note pointing out the potential distraction (and the repeated usage) and suggesting that she find a way to rephrase things.